 1. I am giving an explanation for the waves and their intriguing behavior which differs from each wave.
 Thus Dow Theory has to be seen in light of below explanations.

 a) Wave 4 never overlaps or enters the area of wave 1.
-An overlap means one should consider the possibility of A-B-C corrective
+An overlap means one should consider the possibility of A-B-C correctiveb) An exception to the above is a 5th wave ending diagonal

 c) Wave 3 is never the shortest.